addrummond/jsockd/Readme.md

 Commands should not mutate global state.
 Global state may or may not persist across command executions.
 JSockD reserves the right to reset global state at any time.

+Commands must return a either value that can be serialized to JSON or a promise that resolves to such a value.

 ### 1.2 Tips for SSR with React 19

 **TODO: rough notes**